David W. Maurer: The Big Con

 The source material for The Big Con came from Maurer's correspondence, interviews, and informal chats with hundreds of underworld denizens during the 1930s.
 Among the con men he profiled were such colorful figures as Joseph "The Yellow Kid" Weil, Charles Gondorff, Dan the Dude, Limehouse Chappie, 102nd Street George, Fred the Florist, and the Big Alabama Kid.
 Maurer won the trust of grifters, who let him in on their language and methods.

-In a chapter entitled "The Big-Con Games", there is a lengthy section detailing "The Wire" (later demonstrated in The Sting).
+In a chapter titled "The Big-Con Games", there is a lengthy section detailing "The Wire" (later demonstrated in The Sting).
 It was one of three types of big cons (along with "The Pay-Off" and "The Rag") that involved setting up a façade establishment known as a "big store", which in the case of "The Wire" was a fake off-track betting parlor filled with grifters posing as horse-race bettors.
 "The Wire" was an abbreviation for "wiretapping", from which the idea for the swindle was developed.
 The mark was told in confidence that there were certain disgruntled telegraph operators in the country who, given access to the right expensive equipment, knew how to "tap telegraph wires and obtain advance information on the results of a [horse] race, hold up these results until the race-fan had time to place a bet with a bookmaker, then advance the post-time and forward the results—with very happy consequences for the fan who had meanwhile bet on the winner."
 As with every flavor of con that Maurer elucidates, "The Wire" works by appealing to the mark's greed for dishonestly acquired money.